Mannion & Campbell out of Republic World Cup squad

 The Republic will play their first ever World Cup finals match against co-hosts Australia on 20 July.

-After naming a 32-strong training panel, manager Vera Pauw has cut her squad down to a final 23, while three travelling reserves will also be named.
+After naming a 32-strong training group, manager Vera Pauw has cut her squad down to a final 23, while three travelling reserves will also be named.

-Despite only making her Irish debut this year after switching allegiances from England, it had been hoped that United defender Mannion would be passed fit after assured performances in the green jersey.
+Despite only making her Irish debut this year after switching allegiance from England, it had been hoped that United defender Mannion would be passed fit following a series of assured performances in the green jersey.

-Campbell, who has been hampered by a number of injury issues in recent years, has not been deemed fit enough to travel to Australia and Republic will miss her long-throw capability, which has been regarded as one of the team's main attacking threats.
+Campbell, who has been hampered by a number of injury issues in recent years, has not been deemed fit enough to travel to Australia and the Republic will miss her long-throw capability, which has been regarded as one of the team's main attacking threats.

 The omission of versatile midfielder Finn is a surprise, given how often she has featured under Pauw in a number of roles.

+Celtic defender Claire O'Riordan and Hearts midfielder Ciara Grant seem to be the biggest beneficiaries of Pauw's deliberations after the pair played a key role in last week's friendly win over Zambia.

+Birmingham pair Finn and Scott will travel with the squad along with Lewes goalkeeper Sophie Whitehouse as training players with injury-enforced changes to the 23 permitted before Fifa's deadline on 10 July.

-West Ham's Izzy Atkinson wasn't included in Pauw's initial training squad but was drafted in for the Zambia game with Campbell's fitness issues.
+West Ham's Izzy Atkinson wasn't included in Pauw's initial training squad but was drafted in for the Zambia game due to Campbell's fitness issues.

 The 21-year-old started the friendly in Tallaght and adds to the Republic's left-sided options for the tournament.